ZeissIQS/zeiss-inspect-addon-api/doc/howtos/python_api/python_api.md

 :::

 :::{important}
-This document describes the emerging GOM Python API.
 The now preliminary API is currently under heavy development and will change massively in the near future.
 :::

 ## Image processing